RoccoW36/assign2-react-movie-app/README.md

 ## 🔐 Authentication

-- Uses **AWS Cognito** for registration, confirmation, login
+- **AWS Cognito** handles user registration, login, and session management.
-- JWT token stored in localStorage
+- JWT token stored in `localStorage` for authentication.
-- Auth context handles login state
+- Protected routes are gated by the `<PrivateRoute />` component to ensure users can only access authenticated pages.
-- Protected routes gated by `<PrivateRoute />` component
+- User data, including movie reviews, is stored securely in **DynamoDB**.

 ---